tronprotocol/wallet-cli/README.md

 ### SendShieldedTRC20Coin

 > SendShieldedTRC20Coin fromAmount shieldedInputNum input1 input2 ... publicToAddress toAmount shieldedOutputNum shieldedAddress1 amount1 memo1 shieldedAddress2 amount2 memo2 ....

 Shielded transfer, support three types:

-- MINT: transfer from one public address to one shielded address, fromAmount shoule be equal to the shielded output amount.
+- MINT: transfer from one public address to one shielded address, fromAmount should be equal to the shielded output amount.
+When you MINT, you need to enter password twice as prompted, one time is for triggering `approve` method of TRC20 contract that allows the shielded contract can transfer form your account, and other one is for triggering `mint` method of shielded contract that executes MINT.
+It's important to remember that you must use the same public address to trigger these two methods.
 - TRANSFER: transfer from one or two shielded address(es) to one or two shielded address(es), the sum of shielded input amount should be equal to the sum of shielded output amount.
+When you TRANSFER, you need to enter password of public account as prompted, and this is used to trigger 'transfer' method of shielded contract that executes TRANSFER.
-- BURN: transfer from one shielded address to one public address, toAmount shoule be equal to the shielded input amount.
+- BURN: transfer from one shielded address to one public address, toAmount should be equal to the shielded input amount.When you BURN, you need to enter password of public account as prompted, and this is used to trigger 'burn' method of shielded contract that executes BURN.

+It's better to use different accounts to trigger BURN, TRANSFER and MINT.

 fromAmount
 > The amount transfer from public address.
 If the transfer type is MINT, this variable must be equal to the shielded output amount, otherwise it must be 0.